locka99/cpp-to-rust-book/features_of_rust/closures.md

 Rust implements closures.
 A closure is like a lambda except it automatically captures anything it references from the enclosing environment. i.e. by default it can access any variable that is in the enclosing scope.

+However it is important to note that using captured variables also limits the closure to the lifetime of the variables it uses. i.e. We could not spawn a thread that uses variables from its enclosing environment because the thread could outlive them.

 Here is the same sort snippet we saw in C++ expressed as Rust.
 This closure doesn't borrow anything from its enclosing scope but it does take a pair of arguments to compare two values for sorting.
 The `sort_by()` function repeatedly invokes the closure to sort the array.

 ```rust